mikes222/mapsforge_flutter/README.md

 Include the mapView in the ``build()`` method of your APP:

+    Scaffold(
+        body:
+            MapviewWidget(
+                displayModel: displayModel,
+                createMapModel: () async {
+                    return mapModel();
+                },
+                createViewModel: () async {
+                    return viewModel();
+                },
+            ),
-    FlutterMapView(mapModel: mapModel, viewModel: viewModel );
+    );

 Voilà you are done.

 ---

-In order to change the position in the map programmatically call the viewModel with the new position
+In order to change the position in the map programmatically call the viewModel with the new position:

     viewModel.setMapViewPosition(48.0901926 , 16.308939);

-Similar methods exists for zooming.
+Similar methods exists for zooming and rotation.

+---

+First take a look at the simplified example to understand how everything works together.
+Check the examples for many more features like markers, context menus and rotation.

 ## License